lizadaly/utopia-novels/books/arqtiq/book.md

 keynote.

-In comparison with the present indefinite theory, this illustration far exceeds it in practical demonstration-- ever satisfactory to truthful students.
+In comparison with the present indefinite theory, this illustration far exceeds it in practical demonstration-ever satisfactory to truthful students.

 Shelly in the time of Byron voiced this promise of the Arctics.